Global investing made easy

 While Australians are known for their love of globetrotting, the same can’t be said for our investing behaviour.
 According to the latest ASX Australian Investor Study, just 16% of investors held international shares in their portfolio, compared to 58% who owned domestic shares.1

-But with Australian shares making up 2% of global equity markets (see chart below)2, local investors are missing out on a major source of diversification and growth by not tapping into overseas markets.
-For instance, over the last 10 years the S&P Global 100 Index has almost doubled the gains of the ASX 200, with 14.6% annualised returns versus 7.5%.3
+But with Australian shares making up less than 2% of global equity markets (see chart below)2, local investors are missing out on a major source of diversification and growth by not tapping into overseas markets.
+For instance, over the last 10 years the S&P Global 100 Index has significantly outperformed the ASX 200, with 16% annualised returns versus 10%.3

 Australian equities vs global counterparts